Film: Groundhog Day

 - Set Right What Once Went Wrong: The many errands Phil runs as he spends longer and longer in the loop.

 - Subverted with some Fridge Horror that some of his errands have no lasting effect beyond February 2.
-For example, the young fiances whom Phil sends to see Wrestlemania may still be a failed marriage, since she was having second thoughts for a reason.
-Phil has no idea what the long-lasting implications are because, well, while in the time loop there were none.
+For example, the young couple whom Phil sends to see Wrestlemania may still be a failed marriage, since Debbie was having second thoughts for a reason.
+Phil has no idea what the long-lasting implications are because, well, there weren’t any in the time loop.

 - And subverted with the homeless man, since no matter what Phil does, he dies in the loop.